 A blog on the Experian website noted that when the Fed hikes interest rates, it means the central bank is changing its target for the federal funds rate.
 That’s the rate the Federal Open Market Committee (FOMC) advises commercial banks to charge when they lend money to other banks.

-Banks typically add 3% on top of the federal funds rate when setting their prime rate for customers, Experian said.
-This means home buyers can usually expect to see higher mortgage rates whenever the Fed implements another rate hike.
+Banks typically add 3% on top of the federal funds rate when setting their prime rate for customers, Experian explained.
+This means homebuyers can usually expect to see higher mortgage rates whenever the Fed implements another rate hike.
 It also means many lenders will make it even more difficult for some buyers to get a loan.

-This is a problem for all home buyers, but even more so for minorities, who already have a higher-than-average denial rate on mortgage applications.
-For all applicants in the United States, the purchase application denial rate was 8.3% in 2021, National Mortgage News reported on Tuesday.
+This is a problem for all homebuyers, but even more so for minorities, who already have a higher-than-average denial rate on mortgage applications.
+For all applicants in the United States, the purchase application denial rate was 8.3% in 2021, National Mortgage News reported.
 In contrast, the denial rate for Black potential homebuyers was 15.3%, and the denial rate for Hispanic whites was 10.6%.

 “The higher the interest rate, the greater impact on homeownership for minority households,” Daniel Smith, Founder and CEO of homeowner platform Keepingly, said in an email comment to GOBankingRates.
 “Current rates make the monthly cost more expensive for these borrowers, effectively squeezing them out of the market.”